 Strength of social networks \leftrightarrow The strength of social networks was exemplified by high rates of participation in NRM programs and events, good volunteerism and effective landholder-driven groups.
 Natural Capital (the p livelihoods are derive vity of l and, water and biological resources from which rural Native vegetation ↑ Native vegetation was described as drawing people to the area and inspiring them to get involved in NRM and conservation projects on private and public land.
-As such, it effectively supports capacity to do NRM.
+As such, i effectively supports capacity to do NRM.
 Weeds \ Weed management is time consuming and prevents other forms of action for NRM and productivity.
 The constant growth of new weeds makes weed problems bigger and more complicated.
-Water → Water resources originating from aquifers were described as 'under threat' from consumption of water by Sydney.
-These aquifers were described as supporting threatened ecosystems and agriculture in the area.
+Water \rightarrow Water resources originating from aquifers were describ as 'under threat' from consumption of water by Sydney.
+These aquifers were described as supporting threatene ecosystems and agriculture in the area.
 Land productivity ?
 The productivity of land in this area is relatively high, with good soil fertility and reliable rainfall; however, this encourages weeds and creates management challenges and higher rates of productivity.
-Physical Capital (the i equipment and breeding improvements to crops and lihoods) Reticulated sewage effluent ↑ Fertilisation using treated sewage increases productivity at low cost and reduces dependence on expensive chemical inputs, but may lead to some salinity issues.
+Physical Capital (the i livestock that contrib equipment and breeding improvements to crops and lihoods) Reticulated sewage effluent ↑ Fertilisation using treated sewage increases productivity at low cost and reduces dependence on expensive chemical inputs, but may lead to some salinity issues.
 Native plant nurseries ↑ Native plant nurseries are effectively supporting revegetation projects and are becoming better at representing different provenances in seed stocks.
-Government research facilities \ Research facilities have been in decline; this makes it hard for farmers to seek independent advice on plant varieties and soil health, and to interact with researchers to better understand their agro-ecological practices.
-Lack of timber milling infrastructure \leftrightarrow There is a lack of infrastructure that allows the use of timber from trees that need to be cut down by the council and others.
-Financial Capital (the credit available to sup bility of the different sources of income, savings and ihoods) Cash flow ?
-Low commodity prices in relation to costs of inputs and capital mean that cash flow is low; this prevents expenditure on maintaining productivity and completion of NRM work.
+1 Government research facilities ↓ Research facilities have been in decline; this makes it hard for farmers to seek independent advice on plant varieties and soil health, and to interact with researchers to better understand their agro-ecological practices. ↓ ↔ for farmers to seek independent advice on plant varieties and soil health, and to interact with researchers to better facilities Lack of timber milling infrastructure ↔ ad varia for farmers to seek independent advice on plant varieties and soil health, and to interact with researchers to better understand their agro-ecological practices.
+There is a lack of infrastructure that allows the use of timber from trees that need to be cut down by the council and others. bility of the different sources of income, savings and